Gianguyen1234/BlogPost_PHP_Laravel/README.md

 - **Moderation Tools**: Admins can flag, approve, or remove inappropriate content.
 - **Analytics**: View post analytics (post views, user engagement).
 - **Post Approvals**: Allow posts to be approved by an admin before going live.

+### Performence features
+- **Caching**: Cache popular posts and queries to reduce load on the database.
+- **Lazy Loading**: Implement lazy loading for images and long post content to improve page speed.
+- **UI/UX**: Add NProgress for smoother transitions.

 ### Security Features
 - **CSRF Protection**: Protect forms and APIs using Laravel’s built-in CSRF protection.